-- 46. Defendants know the harmful impact their social media products have.
-Instead of warning users and/or re-designing their products to make them safer, however, Defendants choose enhancing profits over protecting human life. - 47.
-Indeed, the problematic use identified in medical literature is precisely the type of use Defendants have designed their products to encourage through psychological manipulation techniques-sometimes referred to as persuasive design-that is well-recognized to cause all the hallmarks of clinical addiction. - 48.
+- 44. Defendants know the harmful impact their social media products have.
+Instead of warning users and/or re-designing their products to make them safer, however, Defendants choose enhancing profits over protecting human life. - 45.
+Indeed, the problematic use identified in medical literature is precisely the type of use Defendants Meta, Snap, and TikTok have designed their products to encourage through psychological manipulation techniques-sometimes referred to as persuasive design-that is well-recognized to cause all the hallmarks of clinical addiction. - 46.
 Defendant Meta slowly switched its News Feed (in its Facebook and Instagram products) from maximizing time-spent to maximizing sessions, even though it knew that maximizing sessions is harmful to its users.
 Defendant Meta also knows that its "like" button causes harmful social comparison, and results in anxiety and depression in teens, and Meta leadership ultimately rejected recommendations to launch Project Daisy due to the risk of engagement decrease, advertising revenue loss, and similar economic reasons.
-Meta has repeatedly refused to protect its users from harm for fear of offending other users, decreasing teen engagement, and/or losing revenue from its advertisers as a result. - 49.
+Meta has repeatedly refused to protect its users from harm for fear of offending other users, decreasing teen engagement, and/or losing revenue from its advertisers as a result. - 47.
 Defendant Snap has designed product features that serve no utility but that help children and predators hide harmful content from parents and authorities, and that promote illegal and dangerous behavior.
-It's failure to enforce its one account rule further promotes and amplifies bullying and other unwanted interactions, making it impossible for victims to escape the ill effects of the Snap product.
+Its failure to enforce its one account rule further promotes and amplifies bullying and other unwanted interactions, making it impossible for victims to escape the ill effects of the Snap product.
 Defendant Snap also has implemented inherently addictive and dangerous product features, such as Snap Streaks and various trophies and unknown rewards systems, meant to hook teens at any cost.
-Likewise, it has implemented various inherently dangerous features, non-communication features over the years, such as Snap Cash and Snap Maps.
+Likewise, it has implemented various inherently dangerous features, non-communication features over the years, such as Snap Cash and Snap Maps. - 48.
+Defendant TikTok has designed and implemented inherently addictive product features, as well as technologies that go above and beyond standard algorithms utilized by many of its competitors.
+It knows or has reason to know (a) when underage children are utilizing its social media product, (b) that its product exposes children to unwanted interactions through direct messaging features, and (c) that features of its product addict children to its product.